Valerie-Hanoka/PyNeQL/docs/source/index.rst

 ====================  ============  ========
 :doc:`Thing`                        **Done**
 :doc:`Person`         Thing         **Done**
+Creative Work         Thing         *WIP*
-Book                  Thing         *WIP*
+Book                  Thing         TODO
 Location              Thing         TODO
 TemporalInformation   Thing         TODO
 ====================  ============  ========

-.. warning:: As you can see, this module is still under developpement.
+.. warning:: As you can see, this module is still under development.
 I plan to develop
              more functionalities (language handling, endpoints,...),
-             NE types (Books, Locations, TimePeriods, Chemicals,...)
-             and fix some minor bugs ASAP.
+             NE types (Creative Work, Locations, TimePeriods, Chemicals,...) and fix some minor bugs ASAP.
              You are very welcome to contribute to the project on `GitHub <https://github.com/Valerie-Hanoka/PyNeQL>`_.